 It most commonly results from inhalation or contact with the skin and may be caused by air pollution, water contamination, hazardous materials, chemical fumes, and residues.

 Common Types of Toxic Exposure

-- Lead Poisoning – Although lead is a natural metal found in the earth, it is toxic and human exposure can cause severe health problems.
-Cumulative exposure to lead affects multiple organs in the body and is especially harmful to children because it only takes a small amount to cause health problems.
-Lead was used in paint through the 1970s and is still permitted in small amounts in some products today.
+Lead Poisoning – Although lead is a natural metal found in the earth, it is toxic and human exposure can cause severe health problems.
+Cumulative exposure to lead affects multiple organs in the body and is especially harmful to children because there is no safe level of lead exposure.
+Lead was used in paint through the 1970s and is still permitted in some products today.

 Who Can File an Environmental Lawsuit?

 Environmental litigation is often brought as a class action, after an individual complains about injury from an environmental pollutant such as asbestos.
 For example, if you live in an apartment building with asbestos and suffer adverse effects, there may be other tenants who also experience side effects and want to join your lawsuit.